QB64Official/vscode/releases/readme.md

 ## 0.9.1
 - Enchantments
-  - Issue [#121](https://github.com/QB64Official/vscode/issues/117) Additional Highlighting for $INCLUDE, $MetaCommands, and OPTION
+  - Issue [#121](https://github.com/QB64Official/vscode/issues/121) Additional Highlighting for $INCLUDE, $MetaCommands, and OPTION
   - Issue [#117](https://github.com/QB64Official/vscode/issues/117) Pressing F12 on $ExeIcon does not open the icon file.
+  - Issue [#7](https://github.com/QB64Official/vscode/issues/7) Add TODO view that works like the outline.
 - Bugs
-  - Issue [#122](https://github.com/QB64Official/vscode/issues/112) _SND* missing from sound.QB64 highlighting
+  - Issue [#122](https://github.com/QB64Official/vscode/issues/122) _SND* missing from sound.QB64 highlighting
   - Issue [#120](https://github.com/QB64Official/vscode/issues/119) Please do not change the font style of anything by default
   - Issue [#119](https://github.com/QB64Official/vscode/issues/119) Please do not hard code colors into the extension but instead use themeable properties.
   - Issue [#118](https://github.com/QB64Official/vscode/issues/118) F12 on a label doesn't go to the label